Gayathridevi8/SimplyFI-Assignment-1/README.md

 # ReactJS Assignment 1 - Basic

-This project was developed as part of the ReactJS Frontend Developer assessment for SimplyFI.
+This project was developed as part of the React.js Developer assignment for SimplyFI.
 It replicates the **Assignment 1 demo app**, fetching user profile data from the `jsonplaceholder` API and displaying them with unique avatars.
 The app is built with **ReactJS** and styled using **Tailwind CSS**.

 ---